BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Noldorin Daggers** `ACTIVE`

-- **Noldorin Daggers** `ACTIVE` - These are Elven hand weapons, which Erestor may also use as Elven throwing weapons.
+These are Elven hand weapons, which Erestor may also use as Elven throwing weapons.
 Erestor may re-roll To Wound rolls of a natural 1 when making Strikes or when making Shooting Attacks with these weapons.

 </div>